Alternative Insight

 Iran

-- In 1980, Iranian extremists (not the government) seized the American embassy in Teheran and kept captive the embassy employees after the Carter administration allowed the Shah to enter the United States.
+- In 1980, Iranian extremists (not the government) seized the American embassy in Teheran and kept the embassy employees captive after the Carter administration allowed the Shah to enter the United States.

 - In the June 1996 bombing of U.S. military barracks in Dhahran, Saudi Arabia, which claimed the lives of 19 U.S. servicemen, although no conclusive proof was established, investigators accused Iran of involvement.